nijeeshvayalassery/next_redux_antd/README.md

-# Basic CRUD using Next js, Redux and Antd.
+## Basic CRUD using Next js, Redux and Antd.

 To run the application

 Do

-npm Install

-npm run dev
+npm Install followed by run npm dev

+#### Technologies used

+Next Js

+Redux

+Antd